Thermodynamics of charged accelerating AdS black holes and holographic heat engines: The Charged accelerating AdS black hole and its thermodynamics

+with $r_{+}$ representing the black hole event horizon.
+It is easy to deduce that this gauge potential vanishes at the horizon.
 Here, the parameters $m$, $e$ and $A$ are related to the mass, the electric charge and the magnitude of acceleration of the black hole respectively, $\ell$ represents the AdS radius, and $K$ characterizes the conical deficit of the spacetime.
 Specifically, the conical deficits on the spatial two poles, $\theta_+=0$ (the north pole ) and $\theta_-=\pi$ (the south pole ) are